Ford City Mall: History

-Construction started in 1942 to build a defense plant.
+Construction started in 1942 to build the Dodge Chicago Plant, a defense plant.
 Approximately 17,000 workers were employed.
 This caused the southwest side of the city to become more populated as more people were moving there for work.
 By October, Building No. 1 was finished.
 Testing of aircraft engines to be used for the B-29 bomber began.
 By the spring of 1943, 10 buildings, made of steel, concrete and wood, had been constructed.
 The building covered approximately 6000000 sqft.
 The largest building was Building No. 4.
 It covered 62 acre, and it was built out of reinforced concrete.
 The plant contained 7000 mi of underground piping and 15 mi of cables and wires for water and power.

-By December 1945, the plant was left vacant due to the end of World War II.
-The government attempted to sell it without success.
+By December 1945, the plant was left vacant due to the end of World War II; the government attempted to sell it without success.
 It was later retrofitted for automobile production for Tucker Corporation and then Ford Motor Company.
+A portion of the plant northwest of the mall became the headquarters of Tootsie Roll Industries.

 The building remained a white elephant until the Korean War, when it was reopened to build airplane engines for the war effort, under contract from Ford Motor Company.
 The Ford company modernized everything inside the building, employing nearly 12,000 people.
 The building closed again in 1959.

 In 1961, the government sold it to Harry F Chaddick, who along with other investors planned to develop a shopping center.
 Some buildings were torn down to make room for parking lots.
 The buildings that remained were remodeled to attract retail tenants.

 Developers divided the building into a separate portion for the mall.
 The mall opened in 1965 as Ford City.

-The mall consists of two halves - a strip mall and enclosed mall.
+The mall consists of two halves - a strip mall on the north and enclosed mall to the south.
 The strip mall portion is connected to the enclosed mall by a tunnel called "The Connection".
 It utilizes the basement between the severed halves of the buildings directly below the parking lot.
-The Connection was originally called Peacock Alley from the late 1970s through the 1980s.
+The Connection was originally called Peacock Alley from the early 1970s through the 1980s.
 Wieboldt's occupied the western-facing space until 1987 when Carson Pirie Scott moved in.
-The southern-facing space was last occupied by Montgomery Ward until that chain's bankruptcy.
+A new southern-facing space occupied by Montgomery Ward was built in 1975, lasting until that chain's bankruptcy.
 That space has since been demolished.
 JCPenney occupies the eastern facing space.
 Turn Style had anchored the east end of the strip mall portion until the store was sold and converted to Venture and then to Sears until they closed the store in August 2010.
+The strip mall was occupied by a General Cinema 3-screen theater (converted to 5 screens in 1987) at its west end until the new AMC theaters were built in 1990, and also included a bowling alley and stores including John M. Smyth Furniture.
+In the late 1970s, a Farrell's Ice Cream Parlour was located in an offset adjacent to the theaters.